West Cornwall · TR19

 Why Mousehole is its own job.

-Almost the entire village is within both the Conservation Area and AONB; new openings, dormers, render colours and roof materials all attract close scrutiny.
+Locally, almost the entire village is within both the Conservation Area and AONB; new openings, dormers, render colours and roof materials all attract close scrutiny.
 Paul parish operates with strong policy resistance to second-home use.
 For architectural design specifically, parts of Mousehole sit within a designated Conservation Area, which means materials, fenestration and roof pitches all need to read sympathetically with the existing streetscape; the surrounding landscape falls inside the Cornwall Area of Outstanding Natural Beauty, so massing, height and landscape impact carry extra weight in any planning decision; coastal salt-laden air around Mousehole drives detailing choices — fixings, render systems and timber treatments all need to be specified for exposure.
-That's why we treat every Mousehole project as a TR19-area job first — not a generic Cornwall job with a postcode bolted on.
+Which is why we scope Mousehole projects parish-up, not template-down — the TR19 context shapes the design from day one.
+Whether the project is on granite fishing cottages in the centre or further out toward Newlyn, the architectural design response is locally tuned.

 Planning note